We have specialised in Magistrates Court cases for over 20 years. Further details can be read here.

 Process involved in a General Procedure Claim / Minor Case Claim

-The Claimant may chose to lodge a Statement of Claim Form 19 with the General Procedure Claim which is a document detailing in full your claim against the Defendant.
+The Claimant may choose to lodge a Statement of Claim Form 19 with the General Procedure Claim which is a document detailing in full the claim against the Defendant.
 If the Defendant is served with a Statement of Claim with the General Procedure Claim then the Defendant must also file a Statement of Defence in response within 14 days of being served.

 A pre-trial conference is held to assist the parties in reaching a settlement.
 Either party may make an offer or offers.
 All parties must attend.
 If one party does not attend default judgment may be given against the party.